 Turkish Super Lig

-There are some surprises at the top of the standings this year in Turkey’s top league.
-Typically, BeIN’s coverage of this league—with some of the most demonstrative, passionate fans in the world—gravitate around Istanbul’s trio of top teams.
-Galatasaray is perhaps the most recognizable name and tends to go more international in its acquisitions; it’s most recent big-splash signing was Colombian legend Radamel Falcao.
-Fenerbahce is considered the more “working-class” alternative to “high-falutin'” Galatasaray; it currently features Max Kruse and Victor Moses in key roles.
-Besiktas’s roster includes recent American one-time switch Tyler Boyd.
+This league has some of the most passionate fans in the world.
+BeIN’s coverage focuses on Istanbul’s trio of top teams.
+Galatasaray is the most famous of the three and tends to go more international with its players.
+(Its most recent big-splash signing was Colombian legend Radamel Falcao.)
+Fenerbahce is considered the more “working-class” alternative to Galatasaray.
+That team currently features Max Kruse and Victor Moses in key roles.
+Besiktas’s roster includes Tyler Boyd, who sometimes features for the U.S. national team.

 Boca Juniors documentary

-Fanatiz has added a documentary on the legendary Buenos Aires club that has featured the likes of Diego Maradona, Carlos Tevez, and Juan Roman Riquelme through its history.
-It’s in 3D, promising to put viewers in the midst of the action … perhaps making them feel like they’re in La Bombonera and registering a deep dislike for anyone in red and white.
-Check out the trailer below.
+This documentary spotlights this legendary Buenos Aires club.
+It’s featured the likes of Diego Maradona, Carlos Tevez, and Juan Roman Riquelme through its history.
+It’s in 3D, promising to put viewers in the midst of the action.
+(Perhaps, even, making them feel like they’re in La Bombonera, registering a deep dislike for anyone in red and white.
+Check out the trailer below.)

 Classic Real Madrid matches

 For Los Blancos fans, this is a chance to catch up on some history of one of the planet’s most popular teams.
-Real Madrid TV is only available to stream in the U.S. via Fanatiz, so it’s already a must for their fans, but now, they can relive great moments from past Champions League matches and El Clasicos.
+Real Madrid TV is only available to stream in the U.S. via Fanatiz.
+This additional material means fans can relive great moments from past Champions League matches and El Clasicos.

 The Daily Dot may receive a payment in connection with purchases of products or services featured in this article.
 Click here to learn more.